-I have been using one of these with Veritas green rouge (.5 microns) for about two years.
+I have been using one of these with Veritas green compound (.5 microns) for about two years.
 They are excellent with a hard and resilient surface, but I would recommend that they are glued to hardwood for certain flatness.
 Used on their own they have a tendency to curl slightly, and this can lead to dubbing if one is not careful.

 For the purposes of comparison I set up another (unused) horse butt strop.
 There were two points of departure, but I did not think that these would interfere with the results.
 The first was that I used the rough side of the strop since I wanted to save the smooth side for future use if this experiment failed.
 And second, I did not glue the strop to hardwood (but instead held it flat on ply) for the same reason.

 The diamond paste was part of a batch I bought on eBay about 2 years ago (.5, 1, 10 and 40 microns).
-This is oil-based.

 LV and TFWW both sell water-based diamond paste.
-I generally use waterstones and, that this is oil-based, is not a concern since the two mediums are not used together.
+I generally use waterstones and that this is oil-based is not a concern since the two mediums are not used together.

 So, dribble a little diamond paste onto the strop, thus ..